 \subsection{Performance Comparison}

 The overall performance comparison is summarized in Table \ref{tab:Results}.
 From the table, we have the following observations:

 $\bullet$ \textbf{Debiasing Training}.
 In most cases, CFT performs worse than NT, which is attributed to discarding exposure features.
 The result overrules the option of simply discarding exposure features to mitigate the clickbait issue, which is indispensable for user preference prediction.
 Moreover, the performance of IPW is inferior on Tiktok and Adressa, showing that the clickbait issue may not be resolved by simply discouraging the recommendation of items with more clicks.
-In addition, the result indicates the importance of the proper assumption to mitigate a bias, which is the barrier of the usage of IPW for handling the bias caused by features with complex and changeable patterns.
+In addition, the result indicates the importance of accurate propensity estimation to mitigate a bias, which is the crucial barrier of the usage of IPW for handling the bias caused by features with complex and changeable patterns.

 $\bullet$ \textbf{Post-click Feedback}.
-RR outperforms NT, which re-ranks the recommendation of NT according to the like/click ratio.
-It validates the effectiveness of leveraging post-click feedback to mitigate the clickbait issue and satisfy user requirement.
-However, CT and NR, which incorporate post-click feedback into recommender training, perform worse than NT on Tiktok, \eg the NDCG@10 of CT decreases by 11.71\% on Tiktok.
-We ascribe the inferior performance to the sparsity of post-click feedback, hurting model generalization when the training is focused on these minority feedback.
-Moreover, we postulate the reason to be the inaccurate causal graph (Fig.~\ref{fig:causal_our}(a)) that lacks the direct edge from exposure feature to prediction, which is further discussed in Table~\ref{tab:TEforInference}.
+RR outperforms NT, which re-ranks the recommendations of NT according to the like/click ratio.
+It validates the effectiveness of leveraging post-click feedback to mitigate the clickbait issue and satisfy user requirements.
+However, CT and NR, which incorporate post-click feedback into the model training, perform worse than NT on Tiktok, \eg the NDCG@10 of CT decreases by 11.71\% on Tiktok.
+We ascribe the inferior performance to the sparsity of post-click feedback, which hurts the model generalization when the model is trained on a small number of interactions.
+It makes sense since the clicks that end with likes in Tiktok account for only $39.44\%$, which is much lower than that in Adressa $(69.47\%)$.
+Moreover, we postulate the reason to be the inaccurate causal graph (Figure~\ref{fig:causal_our}(a)) that lacks the direct edge from exposure features to prediction, which is further detailed in Table~\ref{tab:TEforInference}.